EbrerRamen/AI-CAREER-COACH/README.md

 # AI Resume Analyzer

 An AI-powered web application that analyzes resumes using DeepSeek-V3.2-Exp and provides detailed feedback including:
+✅ Summary of the Candidate’s Background
+✅ Key Strengths and Technical Skills
+✅ Potential Weaknesses or Missing Areas
+✅ Actionable Suggestions for Improvement
 ✅ Overall score
-✅ Breakdown analysis
-✅ Grammar improvements
-✅ Suggestions for better clarity & impact
 ✅ Cover letter and interview questions for desired role

 ---

 ## 🚀 Live Demo